Supercip971/RISCYINTERPRET/README.md

 # RISCYINTERPRET
 a little RISC interpreter !
-(the .exe binaries are for testing with the emulator)
+(Abandonned for the moment) (the .exe binaries are for testing with the emulator)